Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Methodology

 \subsection{Template Assembly}

-To populate our templates (defined Table~\ref{tab:patts}), we use a dependency parser\footnote{\url{https://spacy.io/}} to identify text spans for the concept, relation, and property in a generic.
-Then, \textbf{(i)} we extract subtypes for the concept and property and use these to populate \textbf{(ii)} the input template (i.e., generation prompts $x_p$) and \textbf{(iii)} the completion template (i.e., lexical constraints $\mathcal{C}$).
+To populate our templates (defined in Table~\ref{tab:patts}), we use a dependency parser\footnote{\url{https://spacy.io/}} to identify the text spans of the concept, relation, and property in a generic.
+Then, \textbf{(i) we extract subtypes} for the concept and property and use these to construct the \textbf{(ii)} input i.e., generation prompts $x_p$) and \textbf{(iii)} completion (i.e., lexical constraints $\mathcal{C}$) specifications.

-\paragraph{(i) Subtype Extraction} We extract subtypes using both ConceptNet~\citep{speer2017conceptnet}\footnote{Relations: \texttt{IsA}, \texttt{InstanceOf}, \texttt{Synonym}} and GPT-3 ~\citep{brown2020language}.
+\paragraph{(i) Subtype Extraction} We extract subtypes using both ConceptNet~\citep{speer2017conceptnet}\footnote{Relations: \texttt{IsA}, \texttt{InstanceOf}, \texttt{Synonym}} and GPT-3~\citep{brown2020language}.
 GPT-3 increases the coverage and diversity of subtypes, since many natural and valid subtypes may be missing from ConceptNet (e.g., modifier phrases attached to a concept: ``\textit{young} Arctic fox'').
 We only use GPT-3 for subtypes of the concept, since by increasing the diversity in the prompt we may encourage diversity in the generated properties (see details Appendix~\ref{app:g3prompts}).

-\paragraph{(ii) Input Template} We populate the input template by constructing generation prompts.
+\paragraph{(ii) Input Specification} We construct the input specifications by constructing generation prompts.
 Following the template, each prompt consists of either the concept (or a subtype) and the relationship (or its negation) (see Table~\ref{tab:patts}).
-To each prompt, we additionally prepend the generic itself and a connective (e.g., ``however'').
+We prepend to each prompt the generic itself and a connective (e.g., ``however'').
 We rank the prompts by perplexity and use the top $k_p$ prompts for generation.

-\paragraph{(iii) Completion Template} Following the templates, we want to constrain the generation output to describe the property (or a subtype) or its pragmatic negation (see Table~\ref{tab:patts}).
-We construct a set of completion constraints (e.g., $\mathcal{C}^{(i)}$ in Figure~\ref{fig:pipeline} specifies ``fly'' should be in the completion) using lexical items including subtypes, synonyms, and morphological derivations.
+\paragraph{(iii) Completion Specification} Following the templates, we constrain the generation output to describe the property (or a subtype) or its \pragneg (see Table~\ref{tab:patts}).
+We construct a set of completion constraints (e.g., $\mathcal{C}^{(i)}$ in Fig.~\ref{fig:pipeline} specifies ``fly'' should be in the completion) using lexical items including subtypes, synonyms, and morphological forms.